Michaelszeng/6.8210-Underactuated-Robotics-Notes/5) Trajectory Optimization.md

 Repeat these two steps process until convergence (the total cost stops decreasing between interations).
 As iterations progress, the trajectory should tend toward optimal with second order convergence (very fast), as the linearizations of the dynamics get better and better as the trajectory changes less between iterations.

+#### Convergence Guarantees

+With differentiable dynamics, iLQR will always converge to a *locally* optimal solution.
+At each time step, we pick an optimal policy that minimizes the cost; so the total cost will always reduce.

+(If the dynamics are not differentiable, you can clearly see how the math above will not work; you cannot compute any partials of $\mathbf{f}$).

+iLQR will not solve globally optimal trajectory optimization because the optimization at each time step is based on a local linearization; this makes iLQR's notion of optimality local by nature.

 #### Main Advantage of iLQR

 The primary advantage is for nonlinear systems; for any of the other methods described above (direct transcription, direct shooting, direct collocation), non-convex optimization is required to solve.
 Meanwhile, iLQR can rely on only convex optimization (at the expense of sacrificing global optimality), which makes it generally more computationally efficient.